zhangfisher/autostore/docs/en/guide/store/sync.md

 ### Filter Sync

 By default, all data under the `from` path will be synchronized.
-You can additionally filter using the `filter` function.
+You can use a `filter` function for additional filtering.

 ```ts {13}
 const store1 = new AutoStore({